1 A novel take on hell

 Love in Hell is in very poor taste and mixes extreme depictions of torture with a raunchy romcom tone straight out of an ecchi manga.
-You get scenes like main character Rintaro walking in on his demon Koyori while she is changing, an ecchi manga classic, but in retaliation she boils him alive in oil in the hopes that melting his brain will cause amnesia.
+You get scenes like main character Rintaro walking in on his demon Koyori while she is changing, an ecchi manga classic, but in retaliation she boils him alive in oil.
+That’s quite a lot more extreme than your average gag routine.

 The mix of full, uncensored nudity, ecchi comedy, and ultra-violence is a bizarre one, but it’s something I could greatly appreciate.
 It lends the manga a unique tone that should appeal to people for whom Elfen Lied was just not extreme enough.

 #3 Interesting sinners

 What causes a person to commit sins in their life?
 Sure, some people may not believe in heaven & hell, but even then, there have to be reasons.
 Despite being so vulgar and violent, Love in Hell does a good job of developing its cast; gradually revealing what led them to live such deplorable lives.

 Death Life’s Sousuke is a lot younger than Rintaro and is booted to hell because he committed suicide to spite his parents.
 He is very self-important and confrontational, but also a wimp that can’t bear any torture at all.
 You really see how hell humbles him over time and it’s fascinating to see him retroactively come to regret his suicide.